Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 Nature Arts and Crafts for Kids (And adults, too!)

 We have collected many awesome nature art and craft ideas you can try with your children.
-Click on the links below for all our favorite ideas!
+Click on the links below for some of our favorite ideas.
+And visit our Nature Crafts and Nature Art Activities page for even more ideas!

 - How to Paint Rocks: Rock Painting Ideas for Kids